Best Time to Visit Vietnam

 Best Time of Year to Visit Vietnam

-The months between December and February are the driest in Vietnam, a time when you don't have to worry about the cities flooding, countryside roads becoming impassable, and monsoon rains affecting your travel plans.
+The months between December and February are the driest in most of Vietnam, a time when you don't have to worry about the cities flooding, countryside roads becoming impassable, and monsoon rains affecting your travel plans.
 Depending on where you're heading, though, those months can also feel cold.
 This is especially true in the mountains.

 For city travel, this is a great time to visit, as the humidity is lower, and the temperatures are comfortable for long days out exploring.
 For countryside exploring, these months also offer you better weather, less mud, and lower humidity for jungle trekking.